jhk376/MealApp/README.md

     }
     fetchData()
   },[])

+### no error

 Meals DB
 utilize search engine "meals db", follow the link Meals DB get familiar with docs get two url's
   Search meal by name
   Lookup a single random meal
 (hint the "https://" is missing) setup two variables in context.jsx
 (allMealsUrl, randomMealUrl) and assign the corresponding values